 The CPI(M) was formed at the Seventh Congress of the Communist Party of India held in Calcutta from October 31 to November 7, 1964.
 The CPI(M) was born in the struggle against revisionism and sectarianism in the communist movement at the international and national level, in order to defend the scientific and revolutionary tenets of Marxism-Leninism and its appropriate application in the concrete Indian conditions.
 The CPI(M) combines the fine heritage of the anti-imperialist struggle and the revolutionary legacy of the undivided Communist Party which was founded in 1920.
 Over the years, the Party has emerged as the foremost Left force in the country.

-The CPI(M) is heading one state government.
-The Left Front government headed by the CPI(M) was uninterruptedly in power in West Bengal since 1977 upto May 2011.
-In Kerala, it has been in and out of office.
-Currently, the Left Democratic Front headed by the CPI(M) is in oppositon.
+The CPI(M) is heading two state governments.
+In Kerala, the Left Democratic Front headed by the CPI(M) was elected to office in the elections held in 2016.
 In Tripura, the CPI(M) was first elected to office in 1977.
 Though it lost the subsequent election due to largescale rigging, in all elections since 1988 it has been voted to office.
-Though uneven, the CPI(M) has representation in eight state legislative assemblies.
+The Left Front government headed by the CPI(M) was uninterruptedly in power in West Bengal since 1977 upto May 2011.